nickeblewis/kaldi-hugo-cms-template/site/content/docs/hugo-and-us.md

 * Dan
 * Nick
-* Courses - this aspect of the site isn't ready yet, so my thoughts are to hide the changes on the master branch and develop them for now under a branch of it their own
+* Courses - this aspect of the site isn't ready yet, so my thoughts are to hide the changes on the master branch and develop them under their own branch.
+YOu know already that we can switch between branches almost as if they are separate sites.
+Once happy we then merge them together and that in turn triggers a new build on the live server.
 * Services
 * About
 * Blog